mcmilk/7-Zip-zstd/README.md

 ## License and redistribution

-- the same as the original 7-Zip, which means GNU GPL
+- the same as the original 7-Zip, which means GNU LGPL

 ## Links